About this course

 Learning outcomes

-• Compare and contrast healthcare systems in Belgium, Germany, Denmark and the U.S. to understand challenges faced by providers
+• Compare and contrast medical practice in Denmark, Hungary, Austria, and the U.S. to better understand the challenges facing healthcare providers in each country

 Possible activities

-• Discuss the structure of the Belgian and German healthcare systems with doctors and other providers
+• Discuss the structure of the Belgian and German healthcare system with specialists at local based hospitals/clinics

 Brussels